What is HID Mode?

 To connect these players to Rekordbox you will require USB B cables that plug into the rear of the players.
-You may require a USB hub and it’s recommended that you use a powered USB hub however we have found unpowered hubs have worked just fine in testing.
+A USB hub may be required and it’s recommended to use a powered USB hub.
+However, we have found unpowered hubs have worked just fine in testing.

 Method One – Using the Mixers Sound Card